eldivategar/eldivategar/README.md

 ### EzGrab - Video Downloader -> [Live Site](https://ezgrab.eldivategar.tech)
 A powerful tool for downloading videos from various platforms.

-### EzChat - Messaging App
-A real-time chat application with features like voice and video calls, notifications, and more.

 ### SkillUpKids -> [Live Site](https://skillupkids.id)
 The first choice platform for parents to develop their child's potential through various activities, courses, and quality content.